m-aqsam/flutter-functional-apps/06_Weather_App/weather_app_new/README.md

 # weather_app_new

-A new Flutter project weather app using open weather api and bloc .
+A new Flutter project weather app using open weather api and bloc state Management.

 ## Getting Started